Twin-2/city-explorer/README.md

 **Version**: 1.0.4

 ## Overview
-This application allowsy you to see location info for the city of your choice
+This application allowsy you to see location info for the city of your choice.
+Deployed on [Netlify](https://gracious-elion-ed4167.netlify.app/)

 ## Getting Started
 To use on your own machine: